zgredinzyyy/2busy2homework/README.md

   * **app_name** = app
   9. Type in value for how many excercises you need to do.
   10. Finally type in your login and password into variables with same name.
+  11. Run in your shell:

+    `$ python ./main.py`

+  12. Let it run 😮